 Even experienced shippers make these errors:

-Measuring the mailer after it's already filled
+- Measuring the mailer after it is already filled.

-Including the flap in the height
+- Including the flap in the height.

-Measuring the exterior instead of interior space
+- Measuring the exterior instead of the interior space.

-Stretching the material while measuring
+- Stretching the material while measuring.

-Ignoring product thickness and only considering length and width
+- Ignoring product thickness and only considering length and width.

 Why Poly Mailer Measurement Actually Matters

 Undersized mailers cause packing headaches, tears, and seal failures.
-Oversized mailers waste material and can trigger dimensional weight charges that can add unnecessary shipping costs.
+Oversized mailers waste material and can trigger dimensional weight charges that add unnecessary shipping costs.

 Make It a System

 If you ship the same products regularly, document your ideal mailer sizes.
-This keeps your team consistent and prevents "size creep" where mailers gradually get bigger without anyone noticing.
+This keeps your team consistent and prevents "size creep," where mailers gradually get bigger without anyone noticing.

 The Bottom Line